yossebastiands/AFP-FiveM-Show-Vehicle-Health-Script/README.md

 **How To Use**
 - Just use command: /car_showstats

+**How to Install**
+- Just drop the folder into your resource folder of your server
+- Make sure that this folder is ensured

 **Reach me out?**
 - Support me at: patreon.com/ApolloFlightProgram
 - If you are an aviation enthusiast, you may join our discord here: https://discord.gg/BrXbYWKvrM